jpdoherty90/happiness_dating_site/README.md

 matcehd users could message one another, and we built the front-end of messaging to look similar to the familiar iPhone text message UI.

-  This project is not currently deployed although deployment of this to Heroku is at the top of my to-do list and should be done within a week.

   Finally I'd like to mention that while we poured our hearts and souls into this project, it was still above all else a learning experience and not a deliverable final product.
 It was our first experience building a project in C# and ASP.NET.
 I have been learning and will continue to learn about OOP, design